stef-writes/iceOS/docs/codebase_overview.md

 - Poetry for dependency management
 - Black and isort for formatting
 - Ruff for linting
+- Pyright (basic mode) and MyPy for static type checking — strictness will be increased incrementally
 - Import-linter for dependency rules

 ### Documentation